Professional Awareness B

 - EquipmentDetails - Audio/Visual equipment

-This course aims to advance students' knowledge and generic skills required to be effective in financial planning including an introduction to the FASEA Code of Ethics.
+This subject aims to advance students' knowledge and generic skills required to be effective in financial planning including an introduction to the FASEA Code of Ethics.
 Students are exposed to professional communication and connecting with professionals through networking events on and off campus including e.g. AFA Conference, FPA Conference, AMP PD Days, Association local chapter meetings.

 Prerequisites: AFE124 Professional Awareness A.